Kinetic-Blast/Random-Stuff/Idea Locker/AI Code Scanner and Commentator Concept.md

    - Incorporates advanced threat modeling techniques to identify potential attack vectors and security weaknesses.

 ## Disclaimer
 This is a conceptual idea for an AI Code Scanner and Commentator.
-It's not an implemented tool but explores the potential for revolutionizing code review processes and enhancing code security.
-Feel free to add or modify components based on personal preferences and requirements.
+It's not an implemented tool.